 Nowadays geologist solves more crucial problems on the environment, the public health, and the planet.
 Nowhere in history, geology is not more essential than now.

 Earth scientists are essential to reach sustainable development goals

 Sustainability is more important now than ever.
 Often it is essential for products and services.

-Earth scientists understand Earth and they can find solutions than are applicable and curable.
+Earth scientists understand Earth and they can find solutions that are applicable and curable.

 Hence UNESCO aims to influence governments into adding Earth Science in their educational system.
 Earth Science Education in Africa initiative focuses on training teachers on how to introduce earth sciences to children.

-Moreover the organisation is explaining the contribution of geosciences into 7 of the 17 global Sustainable Development Goals of United Nations.
+Moreover, the organization is explaining the contribution of geosciences into 7 of the 17 global Sustainable Development Goals of the United Nations.
 Their scientific program targets the following goals: